The DPO (data protection officer) role under the GDPR

 What is a data protection officer?

 The introduction of the EU’s GDPR (General Data Protection Regulation) has caused increased demand for DPO’s.
-Among other things, DPOs are responsible for monitoring an organisation’s compliance, informing and advising on its data protection obligations, and acting as a contact point for data subjects and the relevant supervisory authority.
-In the UK, this is the ICO (Information Commissioner’s Office).
+Among other things, DPOs are responsible for monitoring an organisation’s compliance, informing and advising on its data protection obligations, and acting as a contact point for data subjects and the relevant supervisory authority - the ICO (Information Commissioner’s Office) in the UK.

-Although all UK organisations have to comply with the GDPR, not every organisation is required to appoint a DPO.
+Not every organisation is required to appoint a DPO under the GDPR.
 Organisations must assess whether they need to appoint one, and if so, who they should give that responsibility to.
 There are some legal requirements that must be met, such as no conflicts of interest, which can prove challenging.

 Speak to an expert